Joel F. Gemunder Professor of Strategy and Finance; John Edwardson Faculty Director Rustandy Center for Social Sector Innovation

-Robert H. Gertner is the John Edwardson Faculty Director of the Rustandy Center for Social Sector Innovation and Joel F. Gemunder Professor of Strategy and Finance at Chicago Booth.
-Gertner has been on the Booth faculty since 1986, with research interests including strategic decision-making, corporate finance, organization structure, theory of the firm, and social enterprises.
+Robert H. Gertner has been on the Chicago Booth faculty since 1986.
+His research interests include strategic decision-making, corporate finance, organization structure, theory of the firm, and social enterprises.
 He has published papers in numerous scholarly journals including the Quarterly Journal of Economics, Review of Economic Studies, and the Yale Law Journal.
 He is co-author, with colleagues Douglas Baird and Randy Picker, of Game Theory and the Law.
-Gertner teaches courses in strategic decision-making, entrepreneurial strategy, and social entrepreneurship.
+Gertner teaches courses in strategic decision-making, social entrepreneurship, and impact investing.

 Gertner received a National Science Foundation Research Grant, an Olin Fellowship in Law and Economics and was a Faculty Research Fellow at the National Bureau of Economic Research.
 He has held visiting positions at CEPREMAP in Paris, Cornell Law School, The University of Chicago Law School, and the Kellogg School of Management at Northwestern University.

 Gertner received a bachelor’s degree summa cum laude in economics from Princeton University in 1981 and a PhD in economics from the Massachusetts Institute of Technology in 1986.
-Prior to MIT, he worked as a consultant for AT&T.
+He worked as a consultant for AT&T prior to attending MIT.